 If it had been set up without the brackets, 100 would remain as a constant.

 Just like in programming, every symbol counts and one extra or missing bracket can make everything go wrong so that the code does not work, the same goes with math in general.
 Correct notation, form and appropriate symbols are extremely important in order to obtain the desired outcome.
+This is why brackets in math require special attention.
 Teaching kids how to organize math concepts and why it is important will help them be more successful and confident in math for years to come.